djagerif/comfort2mqtt/DOCS.md

 ```
 alias: Refresh Comfort to MQTT Add-on
 description: >-
-  When Home Assistant Config changes or restarts then reload Comfort to MQTT to
+  When Home Assistant MQTT Configuration changes then refresh Comfort to MQTT entities.
-  refresh all entities.
 trigger:
   - alias: When Reload 'ALL YAML CONFIGURATION' from Developer Tools
     platform: event